enthought/codetools/docs/source/tut_cxt_functions.rst

 	    del z
 	    return y

-The context_function and local_context functions both take an argument which is a context factory: each invocation of the function will result in a call to the context factory.
-In most cases it should return a freshly created context.
+The :func:`context_function` and :func:`local_context` functions both take an argument which is a context factory: each invocation of the function results in a call to the context factory.
+In most cases it returns a freshly created context.